zhanglab/psamm/docs/tutorial/import_export.rst

        reactions:
        - include: reactions.yaml
     +  - include: mannitol_pathway.yaml
-       media:
+       exchange:
-       - include: medium.yaml
+       - include: exchange.yaml
        limits:

 This can be done with any file that had changes to make sure that no accidental changes are added in along with whatever the desired changes are.
-In this example there should be one line added in the ``model.yaml`` file, three compounds added into the ``compounds.yaml`` file, and one exchange reaction added into the ``media.yaml`` file along with one change that removed glucose from the list of carbon sources in the medium (by changing the lower bound of its exchange reaction to zero).
+In this example there should be one line added in the ``model.yaml`` file, three compounds added into the ``compounds.yaml`` file, and one exchange reaction added into the ``exchange.yaml`` file along with one change that removed glucose from the list of carbon sources in the exchange settings (by changing the lower bound of its exchange reaction to zero).

 Once the changes are confirmed these files can be added with the Git add